 As we know, the cat shares the title with the dog as the world’s most popular companion animals, however as the saying goes… “dogs have owners, cats have staff”… so the perennial question is “do cats love us or just tolerate us”, either way, their owners loved them enough to capture them with their own unique personalities for us to enjoy today.

 Visit both the Queensland Art Gallery and Gallery of Modern Art to see how many cats and their wild counterparts you can find… and keep an eye out for their lifelong partner, the dog.
-The exhibition ‘Michael Zavros: The Favourite’ which includes The kitten and Acropolis now closes 2 October 2023.
+We also haven’t forgotten the horse.

 Harriet Jane Neville-Rolfe ‘Breakfast, Alpha’ 1884